 Community-University collaborations: addressing health service needs and workforce development

-The latest CPHCN webinar was held on August 24 broadcasting live from Broken Hill with panellists in Lismore and Dubbo on Zoom.
+A successful CPHCN webinar was held in August, broadcasting live from Broken Hill with panellists in Lismore and Dubbo on Zoom.
 The webinar focused on our rural and regional Schools and their connections in their local communities.
 Thank you to all the panellists who participated in this stimulating discussion:

 Primary Health Networks 101– making communities happier and healthier